Table Of Contents

 If you’ve been injured by a lithium ion battery explosion, we know you’ve suffered emotionally and economically, and want to work with you personally to obtain the maximum compensation for the damages caused by your injuries.
 Contact our law firm today to see if you have an exploding phone battery lawsuit.

 T-Mobile Phone Explodes, Ending Pro Basketball Player’s Career, Lawsuit Says

-A pro basketball player who claims that a cell phone manufactured by T-Mobile and LG Electronics exploded without warning in his hand, causing injuries so devastating that it ended his career, has filed a products liability lawsuit in Texas federal court, according to Law360.
+A pro basketball player who claims that a cell phone manufactured by T-Mobile USA Inc. and LG Electronics exploded without warning in his hand, causing severe burns and other serious injuries so devastating that it ended his career, has filed a products liability lawsuit in Texas federal court.